LaurentVeyssier/Predict-english-speaking-region-of-origin-by-analyzing-tweets/README.md

 # Results

 The classification performance is very good on all regions.
-Lowest performance achieved from France (Paris) with F1-score of 0.96.
+Lowest performance achieved with France (Paris) with F1-score of 0.96.
+This could be explained by the fact that this is not an english-speaking country and therefore features could be weaker and/or by the fact that it is one of two least represented labels in the dataset with Indonesia.
+Yet F1 score on Indonesia, another non-english speaking country,  reachs 0.99.
 Overall accuracy of 98% accross all regions.

 ![](metrics.jpg)